-The aluminum construction keeps it lightweight and easy to maneuver, ensuring you don’t feel burdened when carrying this crossbow around in the field.
-There is also an anti-dry fire trigger that provides a safety mechanism and prevents unwanted firing.
+The aluminum construction keeps it lightweight and easy to use, ensuring you don’t feel burdened when carrying this crossbow around in the field.
+There is also an anti-dry trigger that provides a safety mechanism and prevents unwanted firing.

 3. TenPoint Shadow NXT Crossbow Package – Best Lightweight Crossbow

 Up next, we have this track driving crossbow sold by TenPoint.
-It is a powerful bow capable of firing at arrows at a velocity of 380 feet per second.
+It is a powerful bow capable of firing at arrows at a velocity of 380 FPS.
 You get a Pro-View 2.0 scope that is calibrated to operate in a 330 FPS range.
 With three crosshairs and four dots, it can cover ranges of 20, 30, 40, and 50 yards.

 Staying with the scope, it is made of high aluminum, which keeps its weight down, making it easier to carry around both during hunts and on the journeys getting there.
 As for the quiver, it is a three-arrow instant detach quiver.
 The bracket is an ambidextrous side mounting bracket to fit all users.